maryaroslav/maryaroslav/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on HappyDay Pardubice project
+- 🔭 I’m currently working on SoundScape project
-- 🌱 I’m currently learning html/CSS/JS
+- 🌱 I’m currently learning HTML, CSS, JS, MySql and NoSql
 - 💬 Ask me about anything
 - 📫 How to reach me: [Instagram](https://www.instagram.com/mar_yaroslav/)
 - ⚡ Fun fact: I'm half finish